Matt Quatraro: Coaching and managing career

 After retiring as a player, Quatraro worked as a manager and catching instructor in the Devil Rays' minor league system.
 He served as the hitting coach of the Hudson Valley Renegades of the Class A-Short Season New York–Penn League in the 2004 and 2005 seasons, and managed the Renegades in 2006 and 2007.
 He managed the Columbus Catfish of the Class A South Atlantic League (SAL) in 2008, and the Bowling Green Hot Rods, also in the SAL, in 2009.

 Quatraro also served as an assistant coach for the University at Albany Great Danes baseball team from 2004 through 2008.

 From 2010 through 2013, Quatraro was the minor league hitting coordinator for the Tampa Bay Rays.
 The Cleveland Indians hired Quatraro to their major league staff as their assistant hitting coach for the 2014 season.
 The Rays hired him as their third base coach after the 2017 season.
 When Charlie Montoyo was hired as manager of the Toronto Blue Jays after the 2018 season, the Rays promoted Quatraro to bench coach.
 After the 2021 season, he interviewed with the Oakland Athletics and New York Mets for their open managerial positions.

-After the 2022 season, the Kansas City Royals hired Quatraro as their manager.
+On October 30, 2022, the Kansas City Royals hired Quatraro as their manager.
+In his first season with the team, the Royals went 56–106 (.346), second worst in the MLB only to the Oakland Athletics, whose record in the 2023 season was 50–112 (.309).
+The 2023 Royals tied the 2005 Royals squad for the lowest winning percentage in a season in franchise history (.346).

+Quatraro's second season started much better than his first.
+He led the Royals to a 31-19 (.620) record through the first 50 games of the season, tying the 1976 Royals for the best start of a season through 50 games in franchise history.

+Managerial record

 Personal life

-In 2004, Quatraro was inducted into the Old Dominion University Sports Hall of Fame.
+Quatraro is of Italian descent.
+In 2004, he was inducted into the Old Dominion University Sports Hall of Fame.
 Quatraro graduated from Old Dominion with a History degree.